Latin Monetary Union: Initial treaty

 By treaty dated 23 December 1865, France, Belgium, Italy, and Switzerland formed the Latin Monetary Union.
-They agreed to a combined gold and silver standard (bimetalism) with a gold-to-silver ratio of 15.5 to 1 as established in the French Franc.
-One LMU Franc represented 4.5 g of fine silver or 0.290322 g of fine gold.
+They agreed to a combined gold and silver standard (bimetallism) with a gold-to-silver ratio of 15.5 to 1 as established in the French franc.
+One LMU franc represented 4.5 g of fine silver or 0.290322 g of fine gold.

 The treaty required that all four contracting states strike freely exchangeable gold coins and silver coins according to common specifications.
 Before the treaty, for example, the fineness of the silver coins in the four states varied from 0.800 to 0.900.
 The treaty required that the largest silver coin of 5 francs be struck 0.900 fine and the fractional silver of 2 francs, 1 franc, 50 centimes and 20 centimes all be struck at 0.835 fine.
 The agreement came into force on 1 August 1866.

 The LMU served the function of facilitating trade between different countries by setting the standards by which gold and silver currency could be minted and exchanged.
 In this manner a French trader could accept Italian lire for his goods with confidence that it could be converted back to a comparable amount of francs.